mberrouk/Inception/README.md

 > use, and Docker looks for images on Docker Hub by default.
 You can even run your own
 > private registry.

+#### Docker Compose:

+> Docker compose is a tool for defining and running multi-container applications.
+Compose
+> simplifies the control of your entire application stack, making it easy to manage
+> services, networks, and volumes in a single, comprehensible YAML configuration file.
+It
+> also has commands for managing the whole lifecycle of you application.[more details](https://docs.docker.com/compose/)

 #### Dockerfile:

 > Docker can build images automatically by reading the instruction from a Dockerfile.
 The